 5. Cater To All Learners

-On top of that, fun looks different depending on your learners’ role within the company.
+On top of this, fun looks different depending on your learners’ role within the company.
 For example, only 14% of business owners see dress-down days as fun compared to 29% of graduates.
 The research also shows that business owners are less likely to value fun at work than employees.

 6. Make Fun a Habit

-Those activities will probably boost morale temporarily, but how long will this serotonin high last?
 In fact, for fun to translate into happiness and success, it needs to become a habit.
+This means that fun-focused events and activities should be a regular occurence.

 As such, you should seek to make fun a part of your company culture.
-And, of course, make it part of your learning culture to keep your staff happy, engaged and motivated!
+And, of course, make it part of your learning culture to keep your staff happy, engaged and motivated.

 Barriers to Having Fun While Learning